 2. Policy Definition: Establishing comprehensive security policies that dictate user access privileges, device authentication, and resource protection.

-3. SDP Deployment: Implementing the SDP solution across the network infrastructure, integrating it seamlessly with existing security measures.
+3. SDP Deployment: Implementing the SDP solution across the network infrastructure and seamlessly integrating it with existing security measures.

 4. Continuous Monitoring: Regularly monitoring and analyzing network traffic, promptly identifying and mitigating potential threats.